shinamicorp/shinami-examples/movement/typescript/wallet_adapter_react/README.md

 # Shinami backend transaction sponsorship + frontend signing example (using @aptos-labs/wallet-adapter-react)
 ## Overview
 This is a simple example of combining Shinami Gas Station for feePayer transaction gas fee sponsorship on the backend with frontend signing via [`@aptos-labs/wallet-adapter-react`](https://www.npmjs.com/package/@aptos-labs/wallet-adapter-react).
+It pairs with our [Frontend signing and backend sponsorship tutorial](https://docs.shinami.com/developer-guides/movement/tutorials/gas-station-with-frontend-signing).
 We provide this example because our Gas Station does not support CORS (browser) requests for security reasons, so you need to pair backend Gas Station requests with your browser-based frontend. **This code is not meant as a template for a production app*** but instead as a quick way to show you how you can pass the relevant types between the frontend and backend.
-It pairs with our [Frontend signing and backend sponsorship tutorial](https://docs.shinami.com/developer-guides/movement/tutorials/gas-station-with-frontend-signingg).
+For more extensive coverage of how to integrate `@aptos-labs/wallet-adapter-react` into your Movement app, see [this doc on Movement Labs' dev docs site](https://docs.movementnetwork.xyz/devs/interactonchain/wallet-adapter/connect_wallet).

 ## Steps to set up and run the app
 1. Run `npm install` to install the dependencies